xboybx/AI-B2B-Proposal-Generator/README.md

 1. **Enter Client Information**:
    - Client Name: Company or organization name
    - Total Budget: Available budget in USD
-   - Sustainability Goals: Describe environmental objectives
+   - Sustainability Goals: Describe environmental objectives (e.g., "Reduce carbon footprint")

-2. **Click "Generate Proposal"**:
+2. **Click "Initialize Generation"**:
-   - The AI will analyze your inputs
+   - The AI will analyze your inputs and calculate optimal allocations.
-   - Wait for the proposal to be generated (typically 10-30 seconds)
+   - On mobile devices, the UI will automatically switch to the **Preview Tab** once generation begins.

-3. **Review the Proposal**:
+3. **Review the Proposal Canvas**:
-   - **Overview**: Summary of categories and key metrics
+   - **Overview**: Persuasive executive summaries and high-level statistics.
-   - **Products**: Detailed product recommendations by category
+   - **Products**: Detailed recommendations with specific sustainability features.
-   - **Budget**: Cost breakdown and allocation visualization
+   - **Budget**: Visual breakdown of **Budget Allocation Progress** and **Available Funds**.
-   - **Impact**: Environmental impact metrics
+   - **Impact**: Quantified metrics and **Verified Sustainability** trust IDs.

-4. **Save the Proposal**:
+4. **Secure to Cloud**:
-   - Click "Save to Database" to store the proposal locally
+   - Click "Secure to Cloud" (icon-only on mobile) to store the proposal.
+   - Click "Export" to download a professional PDF copy.

 ### API Endpoints